TODAY'S HOURS: 8 AM – 5 PM

 • Lone Star Card Discounts: Individuals with SNAP/WIC receive discounted family membership ($30) and, through the Museums4All program, complimentary admission (adults and children under 15 free, same household, general admission only.
 Not applicable for special events).

-• MusePass: Free family passes available to check out in all City of Fort Worth public libraries with your valid Fort Worth Library card.
-Other municipal library cards not accepted.
+• MusePass: Free family passes are available to check out in all City of Fort Worth public libraries with your valid Fort Worth Library card.
+Other municipal library cards are not accepted.

-• Blue Star Program: Free admission between Memorial Day and Labor Day for active military personnel (with military ID) plus up to five family members.
+• Blue Star Program: Free admission between Armed Forces Day (May 18, 2024) and Labor Day (September 2, 2024) for active military personnel (with military ID) plus up to five family members.

 • Family Community Pass Program: 5,000 admission passes distributed annually through nonprofits to provide to their clients, ensuring transportation is also available.

-• Free after-hour family and cultural events at least quarterly, growing to monthly over time.
+• Free after-hour family and cultural events quarterly.

-• Children under age 18 with FWISD school ID: Free admission 3 to 6 pm every school day (not valid on summer vacation or school holidays/breaks), Fort Worth ISD only.
+• Children under age 18 with FWISD school ID: Free admission from 3 to 6 pm every school day, Fort Worth ISD only. (not valid on summer vacation or school holidays/breaks)

 • All teachers can receive free general admission to the Garden (other family members or guests excluded).
-To enter, teachers must show their school-issued ID from a public or private school.
+Teachers must show their school-issued ID from a public or private school to enter.
 This benefit is not available to non-teaching ISD staff.

-• Free Admission Days - The FWBG offers quarterly free admission days.
-The Garden is a place where all are welcome and free admission days offer the opportunity for anyone to make emotional souvenirs here and have a relaxing experience.
+• Free Admission Days—The FWBG offers quarterly free admission days.
+The Garden is a place where all are welcome, and free admission days allow anyone to make emotional souvenirs and have a relaxing experience.

 Typically, there is not a charge for parking at the Garden, but space is limited especially for special events and on weekends.
 However, during our holiday Lightscape event, there is a parking fee.